Cloud Ecosystem in 2021 The Biggest Companies to Work For

 The MSc Cloud and Network Security programme from the University of Bolton is now available in a fully online form.
 This means that you are able to take the course from anywhere with an internet connection – so long as you have a powerful enough laptop that is.

 This course covers the technology that will make you an invaluable asset to any team – even Donald Trump needs someone with Network Security knowledge.
-The module on cloud penetration and forensics will be of particular interest to the security conscious.
+The module on cloud penetration and forensics will be of particular interest to the network security conscious.

 You will have the support you need as you acquire the capacity to adapt and learn new skills ready to respond as the computer industry evolves throughout your career.
-Our lecturers understand that no two students are the same and so will adapt their teaching methods to suit your career goals.
+Our lecturers understand that no two students are the same and so will adapt their teaching methods to suit your cloud career goals.
 You will also have input from Industry partners as they provide relevant up-to-date input to our teaching and live student projects.

 Another benefit of the course is that you will have the opportunity to build your own cloud resources through the Amazon AWS educator programme which grants each student $100 credits, as well as classroom credits to use throughout their studies.